 The Temporary Work Permit Visa or TWP is a single entry visa.
 It is ideal for foreign workers and employees who plan to perform short-term work in Nigeria.
-This visa usually applies to employees with special skills and specialized training to work in Installation, Maintenance, and repair of equipment, Training/capacity-building for Nigerian staff.
+This visa usually applies to employees with special skills and specialized training to work in the Installation, Maintenance, and repair of equipment, Training/capacity-building for Nigerian staff.

 In this article, we will talk about the Nigerian temporary work permit, how to apply for it, and its requirements.